-Celebrating our nineth festival in 2017, we are proud to be a favorite field show competition among Northwest high school band directors and students.
+Celebrating our TENTH festival in 2018, we are proud to be a favorite field show competition among Northwest high school band directors and students.

 Bands begin the day performing their field shows for the judges.
 Immediately following clinic performance, students break out into sections to receive feedback from the judges on strengths and areas for improvement.
 Each group may then use this information to make adjustments in their performance for the competition phase of the event later in the day.